-Stand sideways with your shoulder against a wall (or door).
-You right foot should be sideways up against the wall.
-Try lifting up your left foot to balance on one leg.
+Stand sideways with your shoulder and foot against a wall (or door).
+Try lifting the foot furthest from the wall, to balance on one leg.

-Could you do it? \\\\\
+Could you do it?

 2. Bet you can't pick up a coin!
 Stand with your back and heels against the wall.
 Have a helper place a coin a couple inches front of your toes.
 Without moving your feet, try leaning over to pick up the coin.